AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 - Sandbox (https://catalog-service-sandbox.adobe.io/graphql) - used for testing and validation before going live
 - Production (https://catalog-service.adobe.io/graphql)- used for live traffic for Commerce merchants and websites

+Load testing should only be performed in the Sandbox environment.
+It is recommended that a [Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) be opened when load testing so the Services team can anticipate the additional server traffic.

 ## Installation and configuration

 To get started with Catalog Service for Adobe Commerce ,the following steps are required: